 A Call to Our Better Selves …

 We’re all living in hard, sad times these past few months.
 If we’re honest with ourselves and others, each of us has been scared, anxious, frustrated, irritable, worried, stressed … maybe all at the same time.
-Some of us have lost jobs, businesses, income, security, freedom etc. Tragically, over 100,000 Americans have lost their lives to Covid-19.
+Some of us have lost jobs, mobile homes, businesses, income, security, freedom etc. Tragically, over 100,000 Americans have lost their lives to Covid-19.
 If that hasn’t been enough we’ve now witnessed the senseless killing of a black man and been confronted with the ongoing racism that is still part of our American fabric.
 For days now we’ve all witnessed the horrific rioting, burning, looting, and killing taking place across this country.
 Our country is divided and boiling … we’re reminded every time we watch or read the news, or open up our social media.

 For all this, Deb and I are saddened and disturbed at a level we’ve never experienced before.
 Contributing to this is the bitter division we see happening within families, among friends, within neighborhoods and communities.
 We’ve experienced it through covid and are experiencing it even more as we all react to the killing of George Floyd and the ensuing riots.